Josh Hayes (motorcyclist)

-Joshua Kurt "Josh" Hayes (born April 4, 1975 in Gulfport, Mississippi) is a professional motorcycle roadracer who started his road racing career at age 19 and made a quick ascension up through the ranks where he won his first three WERA titles in 1994 and numerous others in the following four years.
+Joshua Kurt Hayes (born April 4, 1975 in Gulfport, Mississippi) is an American professional motorcycle roadracer who started his road racing career at the age of 19 and made a quick ascension up through the ranks where he won his first three WERA titles in 1994 and numerous others in the following four years.
 He turned pro in 1996 and also raced in MotoGP.
 Riding Suzuki GSX-R motorcycles, Hayes won the 1999 750 SuperSport race at Daytona and finished third in the Formula Extreme class for the season.
 He won the 2003 AMA 750 SuperStock Championship riding an Attack Suzuki GSX-R750, the 2006 and the 2007 AMA Formula Xtreme Championships on an Erion Honda CBR600RR, and four AMA Superbike Championships on a Yamaha YZF-R1 (2010, 2011, 2012, and 2014).